gtk7032/pglineage/README.md

 ## Usage

-1. Execute the sample program, which targets the SQL contained in all files within the resource folder:
+1. See the [sample](src/sample.py), which targets the SQL contained in all files within the resource folder:

     ~~~bash
     docker exec -it pglineage python src/sample.py